angular/protractor/docs/page-objects.md

 };
 ```

-You can then easily switch from the command line between running one or the other suite of tests.
-This will only run the homepage section of the tests:
+From the command line, you can then easily switch between running one or the other suite of tests.
+This command will run only the homepage section of the tests:

     protractor protractor.conf.js --suite homepage